slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### How to mentor your kids?

 <!--
-+ @naval -- "Children are happy because: 1) They’re not self conscious 2) They lack a sense of time pressure 3) They’ve no goals.
-The bottom line is they are living from moment to moment, and the mind is not there to interfere in their bliss."
+> *"20 years from now, the only people who will remember you worked late are your kids."  -- Sahil Bloom*
+> *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
+Children seldom misquote you.
+In fact, they usually *repeat word for word what you shouldn’t have said.*
+> *"Children are not things to be molded, but people to be unfolded."  -- Jess Lair [1920]*
+> *"Children become who they need to be to get the love they seek."  -- Dr. Gabor Maté*
 > *"My partner teacher does this lovely thing when a student in his class gives him an «I don’t know» response.
 He simply says, «tell me something you do know that might be helpful»."
 > *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."  -- Julie Louisson*
-> *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
-Children seldom misquote you.
-In fact, they usually *repeat word for word what you shouldn’t have said.*

-> *"Children are not things to be molded, but people to be unfolded." -- Jess Lair [1920]
+> *"the best thing you can give to your children is a stable family life."  -- izzvel*
-> *"The greatest gifts you can give your children are the roots of responsibility and the wings of independence." -- Denis Waitley [1933]
+> *"The greatest gifts you can give your children are the roots of responsibility and the wings of independence."  -- Denis Waitley [1933]*
-> *"What you teach your children, you teach your grandchildren." -- Talmud (book)]
+> *"What you teach your children, you teach your grandchildren."  -- Talmud [book]*

-- Absent parent: troubled child
+-- x\@naval * "Children are happy because: 1) They’re not self conscious 2) They lack a sense of time pressure 3) They’ve no goals.
+The bottom line is they are living from moment to moment, and the mind is not there to interfere in their bliss."
+-- x\@quotejung] * Nothing has a stronger influence psychologically on their environment and especially on their children than the unlived life of the parent.
+-- x\@sigmaprofessor] * Obedient sons are a curse, but obedient daughters are a blessing -- x\@wisdomtldr] * "No matter how many kids you have, you only worry about one.
+The one who is struggling the most." -- an old neighbor

-- A father is the one who reveals the truth about life to the kids.
++ A father is the one who reveals the truth about life to the kids.
 A mother is the one who comforts them after hearing it.
++ Absent parent: troubled child
++ ask coolest moment of their week or favorite food.
-- children don’t need a perfect teacher. they need a happy teacher, who’s gonna make them excited to come to school and grow a love for learning.
++ children don’t need a perfect teacher. they need a happy teacher, who’s gonna make them excited to come to school and grow a love for learning.
-- Children learn to be kind by experiencing kindness.
++ Children learn to be kind by experiencing kindness.
 Not by being told to be kind.
-- your child’s behaviour triggers you because deep down inside lives a child that was shamed for behaving the same way.
-- we become good parents when you start to control yourself instead of controlling your child.
++ connection changes behavior more than correction ever will
-- If you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life.
++ If you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life.
-- we are raising weak men and girls who need validation because their father wasn’t there.
++ monthly photo of your kid room and yearly lengthy video of your kid speaking.
++ parenting is not something they can outsource.
-- teenagers = treated like children but expected to act like adults
++ teenagers = treated like children but expected to act like adults
-- the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i’m telling you, you don’t. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.
++ the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i’m telling you, you don’t. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.
-- ask coolest moment of their week or favorite food.
-- monthly photo of your kid room and yearly lenghty video of your kid speaking.
++ we are raising weak men and girls who need validation because their father wasn’t there.
++ we become good parents when you start to control yourself instead of controlling your child.
++ your child’s behavior triggers you because deep down inside lives a child that was shamed for behaving the same way.
 -->

 > *"Teach your children early what you learned late." (...)